jillesca/ncpeek/README.md

 ```

 > If you use `vscode`, start `poetry shell` and then start vscode with `code .`

+If you don't have poetry, you can install it with `curl -sSL https://install.python-poetry.org | python3 -`

+If you want to use pip, you need to install the dependencies manually.
+The only requirement is paramiko <=2.8.1 for working with older XR and Junos versions.

 ### Adding a Parser